cypress-io/cypress-documentation/content/guides/references/trade-offs.md

 - You cannot use Cypress to drive
   [two browsers at the same time](#Multiple-browsers-open-at-the-same-time).
 - Each test is bound to a [single superdomain](#Navigation-Rules).
-Cross-origin navigation inside each test is permitted with the use of the [`cy.origin`](/api/commands/origin) command.
+Cross-origin navigation inside tests can be enabled by using the [`cy.origin`](/api/commands/origin) command.

 #### Temporary trade-offs: